edshee/mlserver-example/README.md

 print(y_test.values)
 ```

-/* something about the inference request object and v2 serving protocol */

-When running the our test request code above we get the following response from MLServer:
+When running the `test.py` code above we get the following response from MLServer:

 ```json
 {